juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Stock is consolidating premarket with resistance
 * When the market opens, stock goes over high of premarket
 * Good volume on the breakout
-* 20-30% profit is considered to be a good tr
+* 20-30% profit is considered to be a good trade
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position